highgateschool/cyber-centurion/README.md

 ## Fedora

 The first distribution that I installed was Red Hat Linux 3 (in 1997).
 This was retired in 2004 and the project lived on as Fedora (the Red Hat Logo is a red fedora hat).

+Fedora uses the command `dnf` to manage packages.
+Old resources will talk about `yum` but this was retired a long time ago.

+As usual, the easiest way to use `dnf` is to press the tab key lots... but the main commands are:

+- `sudo dnf update` - will upgrade all installed packages
+- `sudo dnf install terminator` - will install the terminator package
+- `sudo dnf install terminator` - will remove the terminator package